Follow Along During Migration!

 *While the Daily Banding Totals and Daily Birds/Net Hour graphs are mostly similar, with effort taken into account, this graph is a truer reflection of the banding totals and bird activity.
 Effort consists of the number of nets operated and how long they were open for (one net open for one hour equals one net hour).
 Effort taken into account is especially important when comparing between years or stations.
 On a given day, two stations may band 100 birds each over five hours.
 If one station operates 10 nets and the other operates 25 nets, their birds/net hour (birds banded divided by total net hours) will be 2 and 0.8, respectively.
 So, while the same number of birds were banded at each station, it took the station with more nets more effort to catch the same number of birds (or, it took less effort by the station with fewer nets).

 Species numbers are added to daily during the season, with the top ten changing as the season progresses.
-2025 is the current number of birds banded thus far in the season.
-2024 is the total number of that species banded in fall 2024.
-And Average is the average number of that species banded during the fall season.
+2026 is the current number of birds banded thus far in the season.
+2025 is the total number of that species banded in spring 2025.
+And Average is the average number of that species banded during the spring season.
 These numbers do not take effort into account and are for general comparisons.
-For a breakdown of all species, high records, first and last capture, and highest capture date, click the 2025 Fall Weekly Banding Totals at the top of the page.
+For a breakdown of all species, high records, first and last capture, and highest capture date, click the 2026 Spring Weekly Banding Totals at the top of the page.

 Return birds are those that are captured and already have a band, but were not banded in the current season (they were banded in a previous season or year and are returning).
 This table displays species captured this season with return individuals, the number of individuals, and the season/year those individuals were originally banded in.